csiro-fair/marimba/docs/pipeline.md

 self.logger.info(f"Importing data collected on {collection_date} from site {site_id}.")
 ```

-This approach ensures that each collection can be processed with its unique context, enhancing the granularity and
+This allows for each collection to be processed with its unique context, enhancing the detail and contextual
-relevance of data processing activities.
+significance of the data processing.

 ##### Metadata Handling Summary